The Best Winter Coats For Dogs In Australia

 Best Dog Winter Jackets 2022: Our Top Picks

 Dog coats are not just functional, they are also adorable!
 Of course, the goal is to find something that will keep your dog warm, but we can’t help but notice how cute they look all wrapped up in a cosy coat.
-These are our top picks for winter:
+These are our independent team of experts' top picks for winter:

 What sets this product apart from the rest?

 This winter jacket from Scruffs is a great example of a well-made dog jacket.
 It’s lightweight, it’s easy to fit and put on, it’s comfortable, it’s very warm and water-resistant.
 What more could we ask for?